mmrath/kwth-vbox/README.md

 3. reboot

-4. ssh-keygen to generate ssh keys copy Vagrantfile and insert the private ssh key where indicated vagrant up to start the VMs (will take 5-10 minutes)
+4. ssh-keygen to generate ssh keys copy Vagrantfile and insert the private ssh key where indicated (line 36) vagrant up to start the VMs (will take 5-10 minutes)

 5. install tools: cfssljson and kubectl cfssljson is a tool authored by Cloudflare that helps to generate certificates and kubectl is part of k8s and will be used to generate config files